WebJackl/spin-template-laravel/README.md

 # Spin Template - Laravel Lite 🚀

-A Laravel template with **MySQL database** and **Laravel Queues** support.
+A Laravel template with **MySQL database**, **Laravel Queues** and **Scheduler** support.
 This template sits between the basic free template and the Pro template, offering essential production features without the full Pro feature set.

 ## Features